daizhengxue/matic-docs/docs/pos/design/validator/core-components/milestone.md

 ## Use Cases of Milestones in Bor

-1. **Chain Validation during Block Import**: When a Bor node receives incoming blocks to be added to its blockchain, it performs a thorough validation process to ensure the consistency and correctness of the chain.
-One critical step in this validation is checking the incoming chain against the latest stored Milestone.
-It only accepts the incoming chain if it matches with the latest Milestone.
+1. **Chain Validation during Block Imports**: When a Bor node receives incoming blocks, it uses Milestones as a key validation tool.
+The node compares the latest stored Milestone with the incoming blocks.
+Only if the incoming blocks align with the latest Milestone—indicating its validity and consistency with the existing blockchain—does the Bor node accept and add it to the chain.

-2. **Finalized Block Delivery to Users**: In addition to chain validation during block import, the latest Milestone in Bor serves as a reference point for delivering finalized blocks to users.
-Once a block achieves finality through the consensus mechanism, it becomes an immutable part of the blockchain and can be considered fully validated.
+2. **Finalized Block Delivery to Users**: In addition to chain validation during block imports, the latest Milestone in Bor serves as a reference point for delivering finalized blocks to users.